ergcode/ergonomic.detect_flex/README.md

 >**The method of determination is quite simple:**
 > - The script creates a temporary item and places it in a `document`.
 > - The element queried the presence of the keys `['flexWrap', 'WebkitFlexWrap', 'msFlexWrap']` in `element.style`.
 If that key is missing it means that the item can not support a similar property `display: ['flex', '-webkit-flex', '-ms-flexbox']`.
-While a similar property for `display` will be cleared.
+While checking the same properties for `display` will be ignored.
-> - To actually existing element is assigned the array of properties `display` that have non-zero values.
+> To existing element is assigned the array of properties `display`.
 > - After you apply - is the query of the current `display` property and compare it with the property that we are trying to assign.
 > - If the properties match, the script writes the required global variable `_DD` and terminates.